PhlebMastery

 • Theory.
 Modules 3 and 5.
 Blood collection equipment and tube systems, then upper-limb anatomy and the structures you read before choosing a vein.

 • Clinical.
 Modules 4, 6, 7, and 8.
-Patient preparation and consent, the step-by-step standard venipuncture, special collections (paediatric, capillary, blood culture, timed draws), and the quality-assurance practice that keeps a sample valid from bedside to lab.
+Patient preparation and consent, the step-by-step standard venepuncture, special collections (paediatric, capillary, blood culture, timed draws), and the quality-assurance practice that keeps a sample valid from bedside to lab.

 • Synthesis.
 Modules 9 and 10.
 Recognising and recovering from things going wrong, then the longer arc of practice — scope, continuing development, and the path from theory to a real clinical role.